Glued To My Crafts

 • Squirt the two paint colors {in separate piles} on the paper plate.

-• Start off by painting the entire canvas so the white handprints will stand out.
+• Start off by painting the entire canvas so the two white handprints will stand out on the canvas.
 Go ahead and paint the entire canvas completely light blue.

 • Following that step, go ahead and use a new paint brush to paint a darker shade of blue craft paint on the bottom of the canvas for the “water” of the craft.

-• Next up – the handprints.
-Working one hand at a time, you will want to paint your child’s hand completely white and have them press them on the canvas.
+• Next up – the hand prints for the swan’s body.
+Working one hand at a time, you will want to paint your child’s little hands completely white and have them press them on the canvas.
 You will want the fingers facing outward, while the palms of the hands, inward.
 This will be the body of swan.
-The fingers are their feathers.
+The fingers are their wings/feathers.

 Painted Handprint Swan Keepsake Canvas Idea For Kids To Recreate